 A family is bonded by blood and love, a loyalty that can often run deeper and stronger than faction leanings.
 In times of desperation and strife, an entire race can come together or be fragmented in the name of politics.
 We encourage you to join both a faction and a race group (if able) to explore the complexities of political lines and familial bonds.

-All four factions in Eyr hold what is called a base territory.
+All three factions in Eyr hold what is called a base territory.

 Important note: It is totally OK to enter another faction’s territory!
 There are no OOC sim rules that state you cannot enter Ebon Reach or go visit Moei Asing’s base.
 In-character, however, that is an entirely different matter.
 In roleplay, most of the time you’ll find the territories to be open to passing through, exploring and meeting other characters.
 In times of tension and war, your character might be faced with guards, driven off, or even attacked.
 Everywhere in Eyr is dangerous - your character should be on alert wherever they go!
 Base territory is the minimum territory which can never be permanently taken away from the group - they will always have at least that region.
 In the illustration to the right, each faction's’ base territory is marked out.
 The map above shows the land bases.
 The Kuvari's Deep faction territory is based in the reef.
 But ICly they believe that it encompasses all oceans and waterways.
 The waterways overlap and run through all Faction territories.